tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 Tahoe-LAFS provides a mutable file store, but the ways that the store can change are limited.
 The only things that can change are:
- * that the mapping from child names to child objects that each mutable directory contains can be changed (by adding a new child name pointing to an object, removing an existing child name, or changing an existing child name to point to a different object);
+ * the mapping from child names to child objects inside mutable directories (by adding a new child, removing an existing child, or changing an existing child to point to a different object)
- * that the contents of mutable files can change.
+ * the contents of mutable files

 Obviously if you query for information about the file store and then act to change it (such as by getting a listing of the contents of a mutable